 Quality points are the cumulative points used to calculate the grade point average and class rank.
-Only courses with numeric final scores contribute to quality points.
+Only preclinical courses with numeric final scores and clinical OMS III clinical clerkships contribute to quality points.

 For courses where a numeric score is assigned, the value is used to calculate the quality points.
-For example, a final grade of 85.2 earned in a 2-credit course will award 170.4 quality points (85.2 x 2 = 170.4).
+For example, a final grade of 85.2 earned in a 2-credit course will award 170.4 quality points ( $85.2 \times 2 = 170.4$ ).

-Class of 2024, 2025, and 2026 Class Rank Policy
+Class of 2025, and 2026 Class Rank Policy